chrisseaton/chrisseaton.github.io/rubytruffle/cext/index.md

 date: 25 September 2014
 image: tree.png
 image_alt: Truffle and C
-copyright: Copyright © 2014 Matthias Grimmer and Chris Seaton
+copyright: Copyright © 2014 Matthias Grimmer and Chris Seaton.
 ---

 C extensions are a big part of the Ruby ecosystem.